-I said it last year around this time, and I’ll say it again: Laissez les bon temps rouler!
-Mardi Gras season is in full force this weekend in New Orleans, and that means beads, parades, casserole bowls full of red beans and rice, festively frosted king cakes and now for the first time ever here on Edible Times: Hurricane drinks.
+I say it every year when Mardi Gras season begins: Laissez les bon temps rouler!
+Mardi Gras in New Orleans means beads, parades, casserole bowls full of red beans and rice, festively frosted king cakes and now here on Edible Times: Hurricane drinks.
 And not the destructive kind born of Mother Nature, unless you partake in too much!

 That is until you order a second round.
 As I said, it’s got a lot of rum.